mdfahimrahman22/Generating-Addressing-Table-with-CPP/README.md

 - There is a file called input.txt, update it with your corresponding LAN topology connection.
 - Execute the exe file or run the cpp file using Codeblocks IDE.
 - The output will be saved in the output.txt file.
+- The tutorial[[Link](https://youtu.be/e63vZB7RHGE "Link")] is availabe for better understanding.

 #### Input -
 The first input line contains a single integer n  — the number of connections in the network.
 Then n lines contain 2 string or 2 string & 1 integer each, each integer denotes number of host.
 The last line indicates starting address.
 PC connection name must have 'PC' substring.
 Router - PC connection input can be in any order, like R0 PC1 or PC1 R0.
+See this tutorial - [Generating Addressing Table and Router Configuration Commands](https://youtu.be/e63vZB7RHGE "Generating Addressing Table and Router Configuration Commands") for better understanding.
 #### Output -
 Pring the addressing table and router configuration commands.